 About the Ingredients

 - Chickpeas: A hummus classic.
-I typically prefer to use homemade chickpeas for hummus, but canned chickpeas will work well in this recipe.
+I typically prefer to use homemade chickpeas for hummus, but canned chickpeas will also work well in this recipe.
 With plenty of beets and spices, this recipe takes some of the attention off the chickpeas. 🙂

 - Tahini: Try to use a high-quality raw tahini whenever possible.
 Tahini varies a lot in terms of texture and flavor, so experiment with different brands until you find one that you love.
 I recommend raw, rather than roasted, tahini.
+(Nut-free?
+No problem!
+Tahini is simply ground sesame seeds.)

 - Garlic: The recipe calls for one large clove of garlic, which makes the hummus garlicky enough for most people.
 Feel free to add more if you’re a garlic lover!